 What’s required in NSW

-With over 300,000 backyard swimming pools in New South Wales², and as the state with the highest number of drowning deaths in 2016/2017³, it’s more important than ever to ensure your NSW pool rules are being met.
+As the state with the highest number of drowning deaths in recent years, it’s more important than ever to ensure your NSW pool rules are being met.

 Take this opportunity to check if your pool requirements are up to date, starting with these essentials.

 - If you own a swimming pool in NSW, it needs to be registered on the NSW Swimming Pool Register.